List of Wallace & Gromit characters: The Ducks

 The Ducks make frequent appearances.
 In the first series, a single duck suffers collateral damage due to Shaun's exploits in "Off the Baa!", "Tidy Up", and "Bath Time".
 Sometimes the duck is seen with his lady friends.
 In series two there are two ducks; in series three, they have once again been replaced with a single, pure white duck.

 The Aliens

-The Aliens appear in "Shaun Encounters", "The Visitor" and "Caught Short Alien" and "Cat Got Your Brain" and briefly in "Spring Lamb".
+The Aliens appear in "Shaun Encounters", "The Visitor", "Caught Short Alien", "Cat Got Your Brain" and briefly in "Spring Lamb".
 They are green and have one large eye on the top of their heads.
-Despite their clearly advanced scientific technology—which frequently causes trouble for the farm animals—they exhibit human-like behavior and generally jovial personalities.
+Despite their clearly advanced scientific technology—which frequently causes trouble for the farm animals—they exhibit human-like behaviour and generally jovial personalities.

 The Granny

-The Granny is a short-tempered, short-sighted old lady, appearing in "Takeaway" and "Save the Tree".
-She also appears in "Two's Company", holding a cart and "The Big Chase", forcing the pigs to give her a lift in their car.
+The Granny is a short-tempered, short-sighted old lady, appearing in "Takeaway" and "Save the Tree", "Two's Company" and "The Big Chase".
 She is renowned for hitting people (or animals) with her handbag when they annoy her.